yairm210/Unciv/docs/Modders/Mod-file-structure/2-Civilization-related-JSON-files.md

 [Link to original](https://github.com/yairm210/Unciv/blob/master/android/assets/jsons/Civ%20V%20-%20Gods%20%26%20Kings/Quests.json)

-This file contains the Quests that may be given to major Civilizations by City States.
+This file contains the quests that may be given to major civilizations by city states.

 | Attribute | Type | Optional | Notes |
 | --------- | ---- | -------- | ----- |